SilTada/Yesplan/README.md

 Where $keywords can either be an array or a list of komma separated Yesplan keywords.

+#### customdataByKey

+Creates a new object with given custom data object where data is sorted by keyword.
+This way it's easier to get custom data values.

+    Yesplan\Endpoints\Events::customdataByKey($customdata);

 ##### Output example

+**getCustomdata** will output somthing like this:

     Array
     (